tamohannes/urartu/README.md

 urartu action_config=generate aim=aim slurm=slurm
 ```

-With these steps, you can effortlessly kickstart your machine learning experiments with UrarTU, whether for a single test or comprehensive multi-run analyses!
+With these steps, you can effortlessly kickstart your machine learning experiments with Urartu, whether for a single test or comprehensive multi-run analyses!

-# **Navigating the UrarTU Architecture**
+# **Navigating the Urartu Architecture**

-Dive into the structured world of UrarTU, where managing NLP components becomes straightforward and intuitive.
+Dive into the structured world of Urartu, where managing NLP components becomes straightforward and intuitive.

 ## **Configs: Tailoring Your Setup**